 There are dozens of similar scenarios where good abandonment makes no sense whatsoever.
 You can’t assume something about voice abandonment any more than you should associate lack of interaction with the browser post-text-search as good abandonment.
 The phrase good abandonment is at best a term used because there is no other data on which to quantify abandoned search results.

-Additional Voice Search Usage and Statistics – Voice Search Queries Still Far From Natural Language
+Voice Search Queries Still Far From Natural Language

 Fortunately, researchers like Ido Guy can give us some ideas of what to focus on.
 Guy is a Principal Research Engineer at Yahoo Research.
-In his paper Searching by Talking: Analysis of Voice Queries on Mobile Web Search, Guy shares “we (presumably Yahoo!) perform a query log analysis of half a million voice queries, issued to the mobile application of a commercial web search engine, over a period of six months.”
+In his paper Searching by Talking: Analysis of Voice Queries on Mobile Web Search, Guy shares, “we (presumably Yahoo!) perform a query log analysis of half a million voice queries, issued to the mobile application of a commercial web search engine, over a period of six months.”

 Not only was the voice query log analyzed, it was compared to sample text queries on mobile of the same relative size.